anotherboringbuild/Test-flight-structured-output/replit.md

 **Key Features**:
 1. **Document Upload** - Dual-mode upload system supporting:
    - **Single Document Mode**: Upload individual documents with AI processing
-   - **Document Set Mode**: Upload multiple language variants of the same document (e.g., English original + Japanese/Spanish translations) as a grouped set
+   - **Folder-Based Multi-Document Mode**: Upload multiple language variants of the same document (e.g., English original + Japanese/Spanish translations) into a folder as a grouped set
    - Both modes support folder assignment, month/year metadata tagging
-   - Document sets automatically mark one file as the original for reference tracking
+   - Multi-document uploads automatically mark one file as the original for reference tracking
 2. **Comparison View** - Side-by-side view of extracted text and structured JSON with hover-to-highlight
 3. **Product Selector** - For multi-product documents, dropdown to focus on specific product or view all products (filters JSON display and updates hover-to-highlight accordingly)
 4. **Dual Independent Search** - Real-time search in both extracted text and JSON panels with: